 Outside Bangkok, Phuket probably has the widest variety of food choices in Thailand.
 One of the main reasons for this is the island’s long history as an international place, going back to the tin-mining boom of more than a century ago.
-These days, the island’s inhabitants come from all corners of the globe, but varieties of Thai cuisine are still very much the favorite food.
+These days, the island’s inhabitants come from all corners of the globe, but varieties of local Thai cuisine are still very much a favourite.
 Let’s start the day right with breakfast.

 Kao Tom is boiled rice served with a choice of meat and other titbits and sometimes also an egg.
 Healthy and not too heavy, it is one of the most popular dishes for Thais at the start of the day.
-However, if kao tom seems a bit basic, then Phuket has plenty more to offer, such as:
+However, if kao tom seems a bit basic, then Phuket has plenty more to offer, as we show you below.

-Roti & Mussaman Curry is influenced by the cuisines of Malaysia and the Indian Subcontinent.
-There are two elements: roti, which is Indian-style unleaven bread, and a small bowl of curry made with your choice of beef, chicken or lamb.
-You usually also get a fried egg with it.
-The set with a drink will cost around 50 baht (less than two Euro).
 The restaurant best-known in Phuket for this dish is Roti Chaofa, on Chao Fa Rd in Phuket City, next to the Siam Commercial Bank.
-This family-run place has been in the business more than 30 years, serving up a secret-recipe curry passed down through the generations.
-The shop opens daily from 0600 to noon.
-Tel: 66 (0) 76 221771.
+This family-run place has been in the business for more than 30 years, serving up a secret-recipe curry passed down through the generations.
+The shop opens daily from 6.30am through noon.
+Phone: +66 (0)76 221 771.

-Dim sum, which has its roots firmly in Chinese cuisine, is probably the most fun you can have at breakfast; a sort of Chinese tapas.
-Dim sum restaurants serve a huge variety of different dishes, all in small portions - enough usually for a couple of bites - all delivered in small bamboo containers, though some restaurants serve the food in small bowls instead.
+Dim sum, which has its roots firmly in Chinese cuisine, is probably the most fun you can have at breakfast.
+It's a sort of Chinese tapas.
+Dim sum restaurants serve a huge variety of different dishes, all in small portions – enough usually for a couple of bites – all delivered in small bamboo containers, though some restaurants serve the food in small bowls instead.
 Many of the dishes have pork as the main ingredient.
-If it’s your first time for dim sum, try The Metropole hotel in Phuket City, which has dim-sum a la carte for 32 Baht a serving or, for groups of three or four people, a set menu for 500 baht.
-Opening hours are 1100 to 1400.
-Tel: 66 (0) 76 214020.

 It has to be admitted that there is a serious problem that even Thai office workers on lunch break face: the choice is enormous.
 Where to go?
 What to eat?
 Here are some popular suggestions: Kway Tio (noodle soup), Pad Thai Goong (Thai fried rice noodles with prawns), Pad Kapow Neua (stir-fried basil with beef), Pad See Iew (noodles in soy sauce) and Kao Pad (fried rice with a choice of meat or seafood).

 All of these dishes are cooked fresh right after you order; each takes about 3-5 minutes.
-The price for a lunch, including a drink, is always less than two Euro.
+The price for a lunch, including a drink, is always less than 70 baht (2 euros).

-One other “must try” while you’re in Phuket is Kao Niow with Gai Yang (sticky rice with barbecued chicken).
-Some restaurants, especially those set up by people from the northeast of Thailand, specialise in this dish, which is best eaten without benefit of cutlery - a guarantee of informality.
+One other 'must-try', while you’re in Phuket, is Kao Niow with Gai Yang (sticky rice with barbecued chicken).
+Some restaurants, especially those set up by people from the northeast of Thailand, specialise in this dish, which is best eaten without cutlery – a guarantee of informality.

 Thais have no hard and fast rules about what to eat for dinner.
 Many Thais will simply have a light, healthy bowl of noodles.
 But for families, dinner is the main meal of the day, the one time they are all likely to come together, so the meal may be more elaborate, with dishes that take longer to prepare.